 It is important that individuals who are asked to undertake IMRs have the relevant skills and sufficient independence from the case being reviewed.

 Where it is decided that IMRs are required:

-- The SAR Panel should write to the Chief Officer of the organisations involved, providing a template for an IMR
+- The CSPR Panel should write to the Chief Officer of the organisations involved, providing a template for an IMR

 - Organisational reports should be prepared by a senior officer and should provide a critical analysis of the organisation’s management of the case and identify the lessons learnt and actions taken or to be taken

 - In the case of NHS organisations already completing a Serious Incident Investigation the information produced such as a report, chronology, findings and an action plan should be transferred to the IMR document, within the scope of the terms of reference agreed